 Reduce, Reuse, Recycle!

-It’s always great to find new ways to reuse materials we already have on hand for new purposes, such as building a greenhouse!
+It’s always great to find new ways to reuse materials we already have on hand for new purposes, such as building a backyard greenhouse!

 If you plan on building it yourself, here’s an idea of how you could go about it:

-- Clear the area in which you wish to build your greenhouse, making sure you’ve removed any debris.
+1. Clear the area in which you wish to build your greenhouse, making sure you’ve removed any debris.
 The area you build on should be flat and able to receive adequate sunlight.

-- Place a layer of weed barrier fabric on the ground, covering the area of your greenhouse.
+2. Place a layer of weed barrier fabric on the ground, covering the area of your greenhouse.

-- Plan a wooden frame upon which you can attach the salvaged windows.
+3. Plan a wooden frame upon which you can attach the salvaged windows.

-- Add hinges so that you can open and close the windows for good ventilation.
+4. Add hinges so that you can open and close the windows for good ventilation.

-- If you’re expecting an icy winter, caulk the windows to keep out the cold.
+5. If you’re expecting an icy winter, caulk the windows to keep out the cold.

 A Mini Greenhouse

-These mini-greenhouses are the cutest little structures that can even be made to a size that resembles a phone booth.
-This extra small, compact design is not only the perfect solution for small yards, but it’s also very cost-effective because you don’t need as much material as you do when building a normal-sized greenhouse.
+This extra small, compact design is not only the perfect solution for small yards, but it’s also very cost-effective because you don’t need as much material as you do when building normal-sized backyard greenhouses.

 The Greenhouse Showstopper

-The material you use for your structure is up to you.
-You can choose from aluminum, wood or plastic, just as long as you choose something sturdy that will complement the material you use for your cover.
 For your cover, you can choose from rigid plastic, glass and plastic film.
-But if you’re really aiming for a showstopper piece, glass is a perfect choice!
+But if you’re really aiming for a showstopper piece, glass is a perfect choice compared to a polycarbonate greenhouse!

 Moving Onto The Dark Side – Black Greenhouses

 In my humble opinion, black is such an underrated color!
 We often think of black as boring but that definitely isn’t the case, especially where greenhouses are concerned.
-Black framed greenhouses are so modern and stylish.
+Black framed greenhouses are so modern and stylish

 While they may not stand out in your yard as much as a white greenhouse, they complement greenery so well!
+I think that adding some wooden container plants inside contrasts amazingly with this backyard greenhouse.

 You can opt for any material you want and paint it black or you can use black powder-coated aluminum (which is all the rage at the moment).